uzair777-dev/uzair777-dev.github.io/README.md

 This is my portfolio website source code.

-You can use it for your own website under GPLv3 (if you what that means)
+You can use it for your own website under the licence GPLv3 (if you what that means)

 I'll explain everything below if I don't get distracte- *Oh a butterfly* 🦋 ✨